Have questions about how it all works?

 What if I am uninsured?

-Healthy MOMS services are offered to patients no matter their insurance status or ability to pay.
-A sliding fee scale is available for those who qualify.
+Healthy MOMS services are offered to patients free of charge, no matter their insurance status or ability to pay, and is made possible through generous grants from the Pennsylvania Department of Drug and Alcohol Programs and AllOne Foundation.

 If I disclose an addiction to my doctor, will Children and Youth try to take my baby away?